workmajj/slushbox/README.md

 Description
 -----------

-When you edit static web pages, you need to reload them often to see your changes.
+When building static web pages, you need to reload them often to see your changes.
 [Slushbox](http://www.urbandictionary.com/define.php?term=slushbox) opens local pages and then refreshes them automatically when files in their respective directories (or subdirectories) change.
 So if you edit a CSS file, for example, Slushbox will notice and refresh accordingly.

-At this point, Slushbox is still a proof-of-concept project with a few known (and probably some unknown!) limitations:
+At this point, Slushbox has a few known (and probably some unknown!) limitations:

-* Runs only under Mac OS X, since it requires [the MacFSEvents library](http://pypi.python.org/pypi/MacFSEvents/) (though this could probably be generalized to Linux using [```inotify```](http://en.wikipedia.org/wiki/Inotify)).
+* Runs only under Mac OS X, since it uses AppleScript for browser control.

-* Doesn't work with Firefox due to a lack of AppleScript support, and so far works poorly with Safari.
+* Currently works only with Google Chrome (not yet tested with Safari, and Firefox has minimal AppleScript support).

-* Has no way to open dynamic pages, e.g. something you're developing locally using a web framework.
+* Has no way to integrate with URLs routed by web frameworks.

-* Handles errors and exceptions very poorly, though it should recognize when windows/tabs have been closed.

-* Cannot limit the change-search tree to particular files or subdirectories.

-I'm planning to fix most of these soon, though I'll probably not add support for systems other than OS X.

-(Thanks to [@robert_winslow](http://twitter.com/robert_winslow) for the initial project idea!)
+Thanks to Robert Winslow ([@robert_winslow](http://twitter.com/robert_winslow)) for the initial project idea!

 Testing & Usage
 ---------------